aliciags/multiview-seg-dtu/README.md

 ## Overview

-This repository contains the implementation of our project on cell segmentation using U-Net architectures.
+This repository contains the implementation of our project on cell segmentation for the course Deep Learning (02456) at DTU.
 The project integrates preprocessing, model training, evaluation, and explainability through Grad-CAM, offering a complete pipeline for binary segmentation of cells and nanopillars in brightfield microscopy images.

 ## Repository Structure
 - **`results.ipynb`**